 How to Build Links by Piggybacking on Your Competitor

-This is extremely useful; not only when you want to rank a new website, but also after ranking it.
-By simply conducting an analysis on your competitors regularly (those ranking above and below you), you can get a glimpse into their links profile and on-page SEO factors, like what keyword they are targeting and even their social media strategy.
+Competitor backlink analysis is extremely useful; by simply conducting an analysis on your competitors regularly (those ranking above and below you), you can get a glimpse into their links profile and on-page SEO factors, like what keyword they are targeting and even their social media strategy.

 In today’s search world you don’t really need to reinvent the wheel.
 Your competitors have done a lot of work to get where they are.
 We can cover the same ground in a short period of time just be studying their footprint.